 The instructor does not recommend missing any class sessions as in-class exercises or homework could be given in your absence.
 Making up the missed work may not be possible.
 If you have to miss a class, make arrangements to get assignments from another student and complete them by the due date.
+Your instructor will not catch you up on any missed material or content.

-Absence on the day of your presentation delivery is not acceptable.
+Absence on the day of a presentation or delivery of material is not acceptable.
 If you must be absent one of those days you must contact the instructor in advance.
 You will be required to present medical or other emergency/official documentation explaining your absence before you will be permitted to make up a presentation.